How Much Does It Cost to Replace a Heat Pump and Air Handler in 2023?

 Modifications to Your Existing System

 The replacement cost will be higher if you change your existing system.
-For instance, if you have an old heat pump installed in an outdoor unit that’s not up to code, you may need to replace the outdoor unit for the new system.
+For instance, if you have an old heat pump installed in an outdoor unit that’s not up to code, you may need to replace the outdoor unit with the new system.

 The same applies if the indoor unit is not up to par with current standards.